hkkkpang/Joint-PL-network/README.md

 ## Acknowledgments
 This work is supervised by [Rémi Pautrat](https://github.com/rpautrat).
 Sincere thanks to him for his help and guidance.
 The codes of model and evaluation parts are borrowed or modified from [KeyPointNet](https://github.com/TRI-ML/KP2D) and [F-Clip](https://github.com/Delay-Xili/F-Clip) works.
+Besides, the line matching part is based on the [SOLD²](https://github.com/cvg/SOLD2) work.
 Many thanks to their wonderful works and repos.